grim-pink/BT5153-project/README.md

 # 🚀 Spam + Social Intent Detection System (Group 15)

-A production-style, end-to-end machine learning pipeline for SMS analysis, combining deep learning classification with LLM-powered intent understanding.
+A production-inspired, end-to-end machine learning pipeline for SMS analysis, combining deep learning classification with LLM-powered intent understanding.

 # 🔥 What This Project Does